Advanced-Computer-Lab-2022/Linear-Depression/README.md

 # Linear-Depression

-An implementation of full stack web application using the MERN stack.
+An implementation of a full-stack web application.
 The application is a platform for users to manage an online learning platform.
-The application is built using the `MERN` stack.
+It was built using the `MERN` stack.
 ## Badges

 ![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white)